A genre-defying blend of true crime, dark comedy, drama, and mystery

 But what’s most impressive about the film is the way Layton brings the strangeness of this crime to a slow boil.
 The film is an extended meditation on this question: Why would four privileged, talented kids from good families in good neighborhoods, with good scholarships to good schools, concoct a crazy art heist like this, never mind act on it?

-The film’s title and opening scene seem to point to unpredictable animal instincts.
+The film’s title seem to point to unpredictable animal instincts.
 “We must suppose that American animals,” we read in the epigraph, “slowly migrated by successive generations from the outer world into the deeper and deeper recesses of the Kentucky caves.”
 The quotation comes from Darwin’s On the Origin of Species—one of the books that the young men eventually set out to steal.
 And their main target is another animal-oriented book: a glowing edition of Auduobon’s Birds of America.

 But as the story unfolds, the symbolic power of these books shifts.
 It’s the post-Darwinian modern world outside—a world of oriented toward prosperity and success—that feeds on animal instinct.
 Spencer and Warren are lost and disaffected in that world—and it’s precisely their higher spiritual wants, surpassing their animal needs, that possess them.
 (A third book—seen in the film but not discussed—is a 15th-century text from England that was “edited” of references to St. Thomas Becket and the pope during the Reformation.
 If Brad Gregory is right about “the unintended Reformation,” this too has great symbolic power.)